SiulRek/pcb-defect-detection/source/image_preprocessing/tests/README.md

 [channel_conversions_steps_test.py](./channel_conversions_steps_test.py): Costumized test suites, inheriting from `TestSingleStep`, for preprocessing steps converting images between RGB and Grayscale channel formats.

+[long_pipeline_test](./long_pipeline_test.py): This suite is designed to test the framework's ability to manage long, potentially complex pipelines, ensuring no issues or bugs arise during processing.
+By applying random preconfigured pipelines to a dataset and verifying their outputs, the tests help build confidence in the framework's robustness.

 [test_runner.py](./test_runner.py): Runs most of the test cases from the image preprocessing testing framework, combining different test modules.